kaapstorm/samuel/08_spain.rst

 Christianity under the caliphate, except for the fact that being Christian meant being not Jewish; not Jewish at all.

-Samuel and Isaac hadn't experienced anything like this since the Roman- Jewish Wars, over a 1000 years earlier.
-Islam had respected their practices, and although there was always a limit to their professional progress, they were subject to a similar limit as a result their immortality; they would always need to move and take on new identities, eventually, and that made it difficult to accummulate wealth.
+Samuel and Isaac hadn't experienced anything like this since the Roman-Jewish Wars, over a thousand years earlier.
+Islam had respected their practices, and although there was always a limit to their professional progress because they weren't Muslim, they were subject to a similar limit as a result their immortality; they would always need to move and take on new identities, eventually, and that made it difficult to accummulate wealth.
 Also, wealth attracted attention, and attention was exactly what they needed to avoid.

 They kept their heads down.
 They lived together in a moderate house.
 They worshipped in the Seville Cathedral.
 They had Christian friends.
-They ate meals with them, and one of their friends, Juan Marco was Samuel's boss in a bakery in Seville.
+They ate meals with them, and one of their friends, Juan Marco, was Samuel's boss in a bakery in Seville.
 So when Jews were forced to convert, or be killed, nobody accused or even suspected Samuel and Isaac of being Jewish.